 Step Check/Test/Action Action 6.a Are there any obstructions that could block the GPS antenna from receiving satellite signal?
-Yes Remove obstruction(s) or relocate the GPS antenna. g g No Go to step 6.b.
+Yes Remove obstruction(s) or relocate the GPS antenna.
+No Go to step 6.b.
 6.b Is the "Ant.
 Open" or "Ant.
 Short" LED lit on PCB 3?
 Both LED's are located in the GPS section of PCB3 (see Figure 1-5).
 Yes No Inspect antenna cable.
 Replace cable and/or antenna if necessary.
 Go to Step 6.c 6.c Does "GPS Comm." show "Fault"?
-Yes Replace PCB 3 0.0 Navigate through the Information Display to "GPS" in the "Local Diagnostics" menu (See Section3).
-No Go to Step 6.d 6.d Are at least 3 satellites visible to the controller?
+Navigate through the Information Display to "GPS" in the "Local Diagnostics" menu (See Section3).
+Yes No Replace PCB 3 Go to Step 6.d 6.d Are at least 3 satellites visible to the controller?
 Navigate through the Information Display to "GPS" in the Local Diagnostics menu (See Section3).
 Yes No Replace PCB3 Reposition antenna.